Paris Property, Where to Look? What to Expect?

 Where are the Luxury Homes?

-Wealthier expats will naturally be drawn to the beautifully restored apartments within older properties in the chicest neighbourhoods of Paris.
-Top of the list will be the premium 1st arrondissement where an apartment in an elegant Renaissance building near the Place Vendome for example will set you back several million Euros.
+Wealthier expats will naturally be drawn to the beautifully restored apartments in older properties in Paris’s chicest neighbourhoods.
+Top of the list will be the premium 1st arrondissement, where an apartment in an elegant Renaissance building near the Place Vendome, for example, will set you back several million Euros.
 Paris’s Golden Triangle lies between the Champs-Elysées, Avenue Montaigne and Avenue George V where there are some stunning examples of Rennaisance, Haussmann and Art Deco architecture.

-For a wider selection of prices and styles there are some highly desirable apartments in the 3rd and 4th arrondissements, particularly around rue Vieille-du-Temple and Pompidou Centre.
-There are also many up and coming and recently gentrified spots like the Buttes aux Cailles.
+For a wider selection of prices and styles, there are some highly desirable apartments in the 3rd and 4th arrondissements, particularly around rue Vieille-du-Temple and the Pompidou Centre.
+There are also many up-and-coming and recently gentrified areas, like the Buttes-aux-Cailles.

 Family Friendly for Expats

-Quieter neighbourhoods for families looking to settle in Paris include the airy residential 12th arrondissement which is an oasis of calm in this busy city.
-Explore the Promenade Plantée which, like New York’s Highline, was created on a stretch of elevated railway track and is now a beautiful recreational space.
+Quieter neighbourhoods for families looking to settle in Paris include the airy 12th arrondissement, an oasis of calm in this busy city.
+Explore the Promenade Plantée, which, like New York’s Highline, was created on a stretch of elevated railway track and is now a beautiful recreational space.

-There are also lots of independent shops and restaurants which add to the character of the area and make it popular with young professionals and couples with children.
+There are also many independent shops and restaurants, which add to the area’s character and make it popular with young professionals and couples with children.
 Another favourite spot for families is Montparnasse and the area around the Bois de Boulogne park.

 The City of Light and Love

-Paris is often refered to as the City of Love, others call is the City of Lights.
-The truth is Paris is one of those rare places that has something for everyone; each district has its own stories, style and personality.
-See our selection of properties in Paris & Île-de-France, if you’re looking for inspiration, take a tour around with Emily in Paris.
+Paris is often called the City of Love; others call it the City of Lights.
+The truth is, Paris is one of those rare places that has something for everyone; each district has its own stories, style and personality.
+See our selection of properties in Paris and in Île-de-France.
+If you’re looking for inspiration, take a tour around with Emily in Paris.

 In a Hurry with Your Search?

-Are you too busy to keep up with the pace of this fast moving city and confused about the real estate market in Paris?
-Tell us about your requirements and we will revert back with details about our bespoke Paris property hunting service.
+Are you too busy to keep up with the pace of this fast-moving city, and confused about the real estate market in Paris?
+Tell us about your requirements, and we will get back to you with details about our bespoke Paris property-hunting service.